November 2, 2020 - Meagan Palmer

 My doctor advises against me traveling due to higher risks of contracting COVID-19, will my trip be covered if I cancel?

-Unfortunately, if your doctor is concerned about your age and underlying medical condition(s) causing increased risk while traveling, it is unlikely to be covered unless you have Cancel for Any Reason coverage.
+Unfortunately, if your doctor is concerned about your age and underlying medical condition(s) causing increased risk while traveling, it is unlikely to be a covered reason under trip cancellation unless you have Cancel for Any Reason coverage.

-If your concerned a pre-existing condition may unexpectedly worsen prior to or during your trip, purchasing a policy with a pre-existing conditions waiver is also a good measure of protection.
+If you’re concerned a pre-existing condition may unexpectedly worsen prior to or during your trip, purchasing a policy with a pre-existing conditions waiver is also a good measure of protection.
 Pre-Existing conditions are normally excluded under comprehensive policies.
 But again, this waiver would not provide coverage if your doctor is recommending you don’t travel due to your condition or age.
-This would have to be an unforeseen new or worsening condition.
+This would have to be an unforeseen new or worsening condition for cancellation coverage to apply.

 There’s a COVID-19 outbreak at my destination, can I cancel my trip?